yanze039/vortex/README.md

 ## Interface

-While installation of an isolated environment is recommended for generation with `vortex`, we also provide an interface for using the primitives without installation.
+While installation of the a `vortex`-specific environment is recommended for generation with `vortex`, we also provide an interface for using the primitives with a lightweight installation process:

 ## Environment setup (uv)